17twenty/lintball/README.new.md

 ```

 ## Lint Results
-The output is dumped in a `lintresults.XXXX` where X is the timestamp (you
+The output is dumped to std out.
-can't use the PID as it's always 1 in docker).

-If you don't want to accidentally commit your lint results, add `lintresults*` to your `.gitignore` file

 ## Building Lintball Docker Image